Updates, commentary, training and advice on immigration and asylum law

 There are now tens of thousands of refugees who have been waiting for longer than a year for an initial decision.
 This is really expensive because they are not allowed to work, and so have to be supported by the government.
 Because the backlog was allowed to grow, the Home Office ran out of ordinary asylum accommodation long ago and has had to resort to using hotels.
 The international aid budget has been plundered in order to fund this.
 Immigration fees have been ratcheted up yet again in order to plug the hole in the Home Office budget.

 To deal with the backlog, the government decided to recruit more officials to decide asylum claims.
 Braverman, during her second stint as Home Secretary, said she planned to have 1,300 caseworkers in place by March 2023, a target she managed to hit.
 Sunak then pledged in December 2022 to double the number then in place, which would mean reaching a total 2,400 caseworkers.
-That number was hit in August 2023 but has decreased since then.
+That number was hit in August 2023 and after peaking in March 2024 the number of caseworkers has decreased since then, to 2,057 at the end of December 2024.

 Towards the end of the legacy backlog clearance exercise, many of the decisions were made without conducting an interview.
-We can see from the transparency data that 16,828 decisions were taken in December 2023 but only 4,893 interviews, in March 2024 it was 14,173 decisions and 3,524 interviews.
+We can see from the transparency data that 16,828 decisions were taken in December 2023 but only 4,893 interviews.

-The pendulum has recently swung very much in the opposite direction, as August 2024 showed 3,688 decisions and 10,327 interviews and the figures for September 2024 show that 7,608 decisions were made and 11,540 interviews carried out.
-Now, we know that decisions and interviews will not always be recorded on the same case in the same month, however practitioners have been raising concerns for months now about the Home Office’s move to carrying out multiple interviews on the same case.
+The pendulum then swung very much in the opposite direction, as the number of interviews substantially outnumbered decisions in August 2024 (3,688 decisions and 10,327 interviews), September 2024 (7,608 decisions and 11,540 interviews) and October 2024 (9,563 decisions and 11,146 interviews).
+Now, we know that decisions and interviews will not always be recorded on the same case in the same month, however practitioners raised concerns at the time about the Home Office’s move to carrying out multiple interviews on the same case.

 Part of the problem may lie with the fact that the Home Office recruited a large number of inexperienced decision makers.
 The analogy that comes to mind is with policing; around 20,000 police officers were cut in the austerity years after 2010.
 The government then announced it would recruit new police officers.
 20,000 of them, as it happens.
 But they are not like-for-like replacements.
 They are inexperienced rookies who require training.
 They are less productive and need to learn the ropes.

 Concerns were raised about the quality of decision making towards the end of the backlog clearance process and have continued throughout 2024.
-This concern is reflected in the grant rate which has fallen considerably, to 52% for the year ending September 2024, down from 75% the previous year.
+This concern is reflected in the grant rate which has fallen considerably, to 47% in 2024, down from 67% the previous year.

 The Home Office’s own data on internal decision quality checks shows that these have dropped to a woeful 52% passing the checks.

 So we are passed the stage now where poor quality decision making is merely anecdotal, it is now backed up by the Home Office’s own checks and data.
-As Colin reported in a previous update to this post: “even with my very small case load as a barrister I have seen two asylum decisions towards the end of 2023 that surprised me.
-The Home Office’s own country information had been overlooked.
-All I really had to do at appeal was point to that information and the appeals were allowed”.
-Practitioners are currently reporting that evidence submitted to the Home Office before asylum interviews is not being considered and that interviews are being truncated to the point that people are not able to put their case across properly.
+Practitioners have previously reported that evidence submitted to the Home Office before asylum interviews was not being considered and that interviews are being truncated to the point that people are not able to put their case across properly.

 These errors are clearly occurring at scale and all that does is transfer the asylum backlog from the Home Office to the First-tier Tribunal, which was already experiencing its own growing backlog.